 Taking a refund

-If you leave your pension scheme within two years of joining, you may be able to take a refund of your contributions.
+If you leave your pension scheme within two years of joining you may be able to take a refund of your contributions depending on the type of scheme.
+You should bear in mind that if you take a refund you will not have any pension savings for this period.

-If you leave your defined benefit or money purchase pension scheme having been a member for less than two years, you may be able to take a refund of the contributions that you’ve paid, if the scheme’s rules permit this.
+If you leave your defined benefit pension scheme with less than two years’ membership, you may be able to take a refund of the contributions that you’ve paid if the scheme’s rules permit this.

 If you have made any contributions using a salary sacrifice arrangement, these cannot be refunded as they are classed as employer contributions and must remain in your pension pot.

-In each case, the amount that you receive will have been subject to tax to take account of any tax relief you received when you paid contributions.
+In each case, the amount that you receive will be subject to tax to take account of any tax relief you received when you paid contributions.

 Where can I find out more?